MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 Ends the active dialog by popping it off the stack and returns an optional result to the dialog's parent.

-By default, adaptive dialogs have a `resultProperty` set to `dialog.results` so anything that is set in that memory scope will automatically be returned to the caller when the dialog ends.
-In addition the `EndDialog` action has the `value` property which contains a value that is passed back to the caller of the dialog.
+By default, adaptive dialogs have their `defaultResultProperty` set to `dialog.results` so anything that is set in that memory scope will automatically be returned to the caller in scenarios when the dialog auto ends itself.
+If you end the dialog using the `EndDialog` action you'll need to specify what is returned to the caller in the `value` property.

 ``` C#
 new EndDialog()